skjolber/external-nfc-api/README.md

-External NFC Service API (native style) for Android BETA
+External NFC Service API (native style) for Android
 ==================================

 This API is for interacting with the [External NFC Service](https://play.google.com/store/apps/details?id=com.skjolberg.nfc.external) app found in Google Play.